lyghtlychee/EuphoriaPlaybook/README.md

 # LucianPlaybook
-A modified and well-optimized that aims to a balanced and gaming experience for Windows
+A modified and well-optimized that aims to an extremely gaming experience for Windows